- Save up to 10% on all inclusive holidays to the Algarve

 However, from March onwards, rainfall decreases, the days become warmer and, as they lengthen, sunshine hours increase.
 By May the weather produces 10 to 11 hours of sunshine per day and temperatures start pushing towards the mid-twenties again.

 What to pack for Algarve weather

 From the middle of May to the middle of October, you really only need light clothing, but from November to the end of March, warmer layers are essential, including a raincoat for the odd days when it rains.

-You can find out more about weather in the Algarve by visiting our Algarve climate page for an overview of annual conditions.
-If you fancy holidaying in the Algarve, check out our collection of cheap Algarve holidays, plus deals on hotels, flights, car hire and transfers.
+If you fancy holidaying in the Algarve, check out our collection of Algarve deals on holidays, flights, hotels, car hire and more.